clairey-zx81/json-model/TUTO.md

 ```

 The model is loosened thus accepts a person extended with unspecified properties having _any_ value.
-However, this model would silently ignore the property name typo in file `moe.json`
+However, this model silently ignores the property name typo in file `moe.json`
 because it is covered by the catch-all property:

 ```json